Bitlend-protocol/bitlend-docs/not_used/compound-js.md

 ## Supply

-Supplies the user's Ethereum asset to the Compound Protocol.
+Supplies the user's Ethereum asset to the Bitlend Protocol.

 - `asset` (string) A string of the asset to supply.
 - `amount` (number \| string \| BigNumber) A string, number, or BigNumber object of the amount of an asset to supply.
 Use the `mantissa` boolean in the `options` parameter to indicate if this value is scaled up (so there are no decimals) or in its natural scale.